ROBINADC/Neural-Enhanced-Live-Streaming/quickstart/README.md

-# Example
+# Quickstart

-A rather easy-to-configure example to run the program in LAN.
+A fairly easy-to-configure quickstart example to run the system on a LAN.

 In this example, we use two devices to demonstrate how Epsilon works.

-The server is hosted on a Windows device, while the sender and receiver reside on another Linux device.
+We assume the server is hosted on a Windows device, while the sender and receiver reside on another Linux device.
 Both devices are equipped with GPUs.
 If you have other device or OS configuration, please refer to these scripts to write your own scripts.

 ## Procedure